liangcheng-yu/hyperlight/README.md

 ## simpleguest.exe, dummyguest.exe, callbackguest.exe

-To run the dotnet tests and examples you will need the dummyguest.exe, simpleguest.exe and callbackguest.exe applications.
+To run the dotnet tests and examples you will need the dummyguest.exe, simpleguest.exe, and callbackguest.exe applications.
 Run
 ```bash
 just build-and-move-rust-guests
 ```
 to build dummyguest.exe, simpleguest.exe, and callbackguest.exe.

 Then run this script: